basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 # ... and more
 ```

-The user experience problem is obvious.
+The UX problem is obvious.
 If I want to transcribe voice to text, do I need `audio`? `llm`? `vad`?
 All three?
 What if I want the Whisper server to run locally—is that `faster-whisper` or `mlx-whisper`?
 Do I also need `server` for that?